Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 1242 of Meeus index or 2195 from Brown series.

-The length of the lunation is 29 days, 12 hours and 35 minutes.
-It is 1 hour and 40 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 12 hours and 35 minutes and it is 1 hour and 40 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 9 minutes shorter than the mean synodic month length.
 It is 6 hours longer compared to 21st century's shortest synodic month length.

-Moon is at perigee at 12:17.
-It is 15 days after previous apogee on 3 June 2100 at 17:09 in ♈ Aries.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 11 days, until point of next apogee on 1 July 2100 at 09:51 in ♉ Taurus.
+Moon is at perigee at 12:17 about 15 days since last apogee on 3 June 2100 at 17:09 in ♈ Aries the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 11 days until point of next apogee on 1 July 2100 at 09:51 in ♉ Taurus.

 This perigee Moon is 364 024 km (226 194 mi) away from Earth.
 It is 1 516 km closer than the mean perigee distance, but it is still 6 332 km further than the closest perigee of 21st century.

-5 days after descending node on 14 June 2100 at 11:14 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 27 June 2100 at 05:37 in ♓ Pisces.
+5 days after descending node on 14 June 2100 at 11:14 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 27 June 2100 at 05:37 in ♓ Pisces.

-10 days since the previous standstill on 8 June 2100 at 18:51 in ♊ Gemini when the Moon has reached North declination of ∠28.177°, the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-28.185° at the point of next southern standstill on 21 June 2100 at 19:11 in ♐ Sagittarius.
+10 days since the last northern standstill on 8 June 2100 at 18:51 in ♊ Gemini when the Moon has reached North declination of ∠28.177° the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-28.185° at the point of next southern standstill on 21 June 2100 at 19:11 in ♐ Sagittarius.

 In 2 days on 22 June 2100 at 01:11 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.